Editor’s note: This review was updated Jan. 4, 2021, to add our impressions of the 2021 Mercedes-Benz E450 coupe.

 Choose Your Path: Smooth and Quiet …

 You’d think that this isolation would make the E-Class boring to drive, but that’s not the case.
 It’s a paragon of automotive refinement and perhaps one of the best examples of the stereotypical German luxury sedan on the road today.
 The base car is actually the rear-wheel-drive E350, powered by a turbocharged 2.0-liter four-cylinder engine making 255 horsepower.
-My test car, however, was a step up from that: the mid-level E450 4Matic.
+Our test sedan and coupe, however, were both a step up from that: the mid-level E450 4Matic.
 It’s powered by a super smooth turbocharged 3.0-liter inline-six-cylinder engine making a formidable 362 hp and 369 pounds-feet of torque.
 The engine is augmented by a mild-hybrid system that Mercedes-Benz calls EQ Boost, essentially a hefty starter-generator that runs on the E-Class’ 48-volt electrical system, and can add as much as 21 hp and 184 pounds-feet of torque in sudden on-demand bursts.
-That means that this E450 sedan is both smooth and quick when it needs to be, with Mercedes-Benz quoting a 0-60-mph time of less than five seconds.
-The 4Matic all-wheel-drive system helps keep traction at its maximum, and shifting duty is handled by the flawless nine-speed automatic transmission.
-My test car featured the optional Air Body Control air suspension system, which allows for more adjustability in the various drive modes that the car offers.
+That means that this E450 is both smooth and quick when it needs to be, with Mercedes-Benz quoting a 0-60-mph time of 5.2 seconds for the rear-wheel-drive coupe, and 4Matic all-wheel drive shaving it down to 4.9 seconds for the coupe and sedan.
+The 4Matic system helps keep traction at its maximum, and shifting duty is handled by the flawless nine-speed automatic transmission.
+Our test cars featured the optional Air Body Control air suspension system, which allows for more adjustability in the various drive modes that the car offers.

 … or Big and Boisterous